cobayo/yunas/README.md

 ### What is Yunas ?

-Yunas is a web framework for Java based on Jetty and Thymeleaf.
+Yunas is a web framework for Kotlin based on Jetty and Thymeleaf.
 It's intended for getting started very quickly.

 ### Where are the docs?